TiendaNube/tiendanube-app-native-template-node/api/README.md

 3. You will find the card dedicated to your app URLs.
 4. Change the "Redirect URL after installation" field to the address where your API is running, along with the path `/auth/install`, for example: http://localhost:8000/auth/install.
+5. The API must be started (with yarn start:api).
+As indicated in the [documentation](../README.md#running-the-api).
-5. Complete the installation process of the App in the Store:
+6. Complete the installation process of the App in the Store:
    - Goes to https://www.tiendanube.com/apps/{your_app_id}/authorize?state=csrf-code
    - User accepts.
-   - The redirection will be made to the URL configured as 'Redirect URL'.
-   - Send the POST request to obtain the `access_token`.
-For example: [documentation](https://tiendanube.github.io/api-documentation/authentication#example).

 This will ensure that when the authentication process is triggered, the app will be redirected to the designated URL, including the necessary `code` query string.
 The `code` parameter is essential for constructing the body of the POST request to the `https://www.tiendanube.com/apps/authorize/token` authentication API.
 Upon successful authentication, the API will respond with an object that should be securely stored within the `credentials` property of the db.json file.